quinnkeast/quinnkeast-website/_posts/these-are-design-principles-for-real-time-captions-in-video-calls.md

 ---
-title: "These are Design Principles for real-time captions in video calls"
+title: "These are Design Principles for Real-time Captions in Video Calls"
 subtitle: "Here’s a set of design principles for creating usable and inclusive real-time captions in video calling platforms."
 date: "2020-05-03"
 author: